-wogma rating: Add to “To Watch” list, watch some day (?) - That too for kids only, adults don't bother.
+wogma rating: Add to that never-watched 'To Watch' list (?) - That too for kids only, adults don't bother.

 Harry Potter meets Krissh meets not-so-Home-Alone, unfortunately in a very superficial, blah sort-of a way.
 And yet, there is enough for the under-10s to enjoy indoors on a hot summer day.Read more